matthamil/state-helpers/README.md

 ## [append](src/append.ts)

-Add an item to the end of a list at a given key in state.
+Add an item to the end of a list at a given key in an object.

 ```js
 const state = { colors: ["red", "green", "blue"] };